Coors Brewing Company: Products

 For much of its first 100 years of existence, Coors beer was marketed solely in the American West.
 While California and Texas were part of the 11-state distribution area, Washington and Montana were not added until 1976 (Oregon did not approve sales in grocery stores until 1985).
 This gave it mystique and made it a novelty, particularly on the East Coast, and visitors returning from the western states often brought back a case.
 This iconic status was reflected in the 1977 film Smokey and the Bandit.
-The company finally established nationwide distribution in the United States in the mid-1980s.
+The company finally established nationwide distribution in the United States in 1986.

 In 1959, Coors became the first American brewer to use an all-aluminum two-piece beverage can.
 Also in 1959, the company abandoned pasteurization and began to use sterile filtration to stabilize its beer.
 Coors currently operates the largest aluminum can producing plant in the world, known as the Rocky Mountain Metal Container (RMMC), in Golden.
 RMMC is a joint venture between Ball Metal and Coors, having been founded in 2003.

 In the mid-1970s, Coors invented the litter-free push tab can, in place of the ring pull-tab.
 However, consumers disliked the top and it was discontinued soon afterward.

 Coors Light was introduced in 1978.
 The longtime slogan of "Silver Bullet" to describe it does not describe the beer, but rather the silver-colored can in which Coors packaged the beer.
 Coors once produced Coors Light in "yellow-bellied" cans like the full-strength Coors.
-However, when the yellow coloring was removed, and the can was left mostly silver, many dubbed the beer the "Silver Bullet".
+However, when the yellow coloring was removed, the can was left mostly silver.